 5 Ways to Save Money on Your Air Conditioning and Summer Energy Bill

-As the summer months approach, we are all looking to save some pennies where we can.
+As the summer months approach, we are all looking to save some pennies and to Save Energy bill where we can.
 So why not start with your costly utility bills?

 The US Department of Energy says that air conditioning can account for 35 to 40 percent of your utility bill here in South Carolina.
 At Panther Heating and Cooling, we take energy efficiency seriously.
 We understand sometimes high energy bills are unavoidable when air conditioning is crucial for comfort during the hot months.
 That’s why our five simple tips for staying cool and using your air conditioner less may help you cut costs and save money on your monthly energy bill.

 1. Don’t run your AC when you aren’t home.

 The easiest and quickest way to save money is to not use your air conditioner when you don’t need it or aren’t at home.
 One convenient way to do this is to invest in one of our smart or programmable thermostats.

 You can program these thermostats to turn the air conditioner on half an hour before you get home, so you will not have to wait for the house to cool down after work.
 Our company offers a variety of thermostat options to fit every home, so call us for more information or to schedule your installation today.

 When you are home, turn your air conditioning up a few degrees.
 If you are comfortable at 68 degrees, turn it up to 70, and keep it turned up at night.
 Just doing these two things can save you up to 10 percent on your monthly bill.

 Supplement the warmer temperature by making use of ceiling fans and bed fans.
 Air circulation is a huge factor in keeping cool.
 Our bodies have their own evaporative cooling system (sweat), and utilizing fans to keep air circulating helps us use this to stay cool.